glaciation-heu/IceStream/data_wrapping_service/README.md

 # Data Wrapping Service

-This service offers server-side object encryption of Kubernetes volumes, allowing clients to take advantage of server processing power to secure objects at the storage layer (i.e., encryption at rest).
+This service offers server-side encryption of object stores and Kubernetes volumes, allowing clients to take advantage of server processing power to secure resources at the storage layer (i.e., encryption at rest).

 ## Overview

-Encrypting Kubernetes volumes offers a robust shield for sensitive data at rest.
+Encrypting object stores and Kubernetes volumes offers a robust shield for sensitive data at rest.
 This not only safeguards information from unauthorized individuals who gain physical access to storage disks or underlying nodes, but also helps meet industry standards and regulations.
 By limiting the blast radius of security incidents, it strengthens operational security and builds trust with stakeholders.

 ## Dependencies